 Green and white tea, “the least oxidized teas have the highest [nutritional] value, especially due to their anti-inflammatory properties.
 Green and whites also do the best job of any of the teas of boosting the body’s ability to utilize fat as an energy source.”

 Black teas on the other hand, “contain more of the antioxidants that inhibit cancer growth and lower cholesterol.
 One study has shown that drinking just a cup a day of black tea can cut the risk of heat attack by 44 percent.”

 The blog post also described that drinking herbal teas like mint and chamomile have no caffeine so the night before you can drink them and still fall asleep.
 What the blog post failed to mention however, is that one of my favorite teas, rooibos, like our Red Rocks, is actually rehydrating and has tons of vitamins and minerals and therefore is a favorite with athletes.

-So we’ve realized that running is no easy feet (pun intended) I do now know that everyday, in addition to all my training and nutritional awareness, that my mutiple cups of tea are aiding me with anti-oxidants, anti-inflamatory properties and keeping me hydrated for the long haul.
+So we’ve realized that running is no easy feet (pun intended) I do now know that everyday, in addition to all my training and nutritional awareness, that my multiple cups of tea are aiding me with anti-oxidants, anti-inflammatory properties and keeping me hydrated for the long haul.

 It’s time to go run!